-Having a dark locks of hair slowly turn grey before your eyes is daunting to say the least.
+Having dark locks of hair slowly turn grey before your eyes is daunting, to say the least.
 But more and more women embrace their grey hair.
-In fact some people are even dying their hair grey in the name of fashion.
-Turning grey not only changes your look, but it also changes your wardrobe and thinking towards what you can wear with grey hair.
+In fact, some people are even dying their hair grey in the name of fashion.
+Turning grey not only changes your look, but it also changes your wardrobe and thinking about what you can wear with grey hair.

 The director of British Vogue ‘Sarah Harris’ proudly wears her mane of long grey hair.
 It’s no surprise that for a person who studies fashion for a living, she has impeccable fashion sense, pairing the right colours to her grey hair, going with a classic wardrobe and the theme that less is more.

 Choosing the right colours to compliment your hair is essential if you want to walk out the door feeling as amazing as possible each day.
 It’s so important to find what works for you and stick with that.